parniSDU/GAEM/README.md

 ## Contributions, Questions, Issues, and Feedback

 Users interested in expanding functionalities in MiNAA are welcome to do so.
-Issues reports are encouraged through Github's [issue tracker](https://github.com/solislemuslab/minaa/issues).
-See details on how to contribute and report issues in [CONTRIBUTING.md](https://github.com/solislemuslab/minaa/blob/master/CONTRIBUTING.md).
+Issues reports are encouraged through Github's (https://github.com/parniSDU/GAEM/issues).

 ## Citation